xuxicheta/ngx-until-on-destroy/README.md

   }
 }
 ```
-I can ally it only to methods of component or directive.
+You can aply it to methods of components or directives only.
+Not in services.

 When component/directive will be destroyed, all subscriptions from decorated methods will be unsubscribed.

-In ViewEngine you have to implement OnInit and OnDestroy.<br>
+From Angular 9 ang higher you have not to implement OnInit and OnDestroy.<br>
-In Ivy it works without them.